4wayhandshake/4wayhandshake.github.io/content/walkthrough/precious.md

 *Lo and behold* we get a successful page load, generating the site PDF, after about ten seconds!

-:clap: Super!
+👏 Super!
 We already know the scripting language (Ruby), and it appears to be listening to arbitrary commands... so lets see if we can open up a reverse shell!

 I searched [GTFObins to see if there was an easy ruby reverse shell](https://gtfobins.github.io/gtfobins/ruby/), and indeed there is: